FSO-Salary

 A cost-of-living allowance (COLA) differs from the previous two allowances by not being a percentage of your overseas comparability pay, and it is also not taxable.

-The market basket is an index of categories comprising percentage weights comparing the costs of goods and services in foreign posts to the prices of goods and services in Washington, D.C.
+The market basket is an index of categories that shows the percentage weights of goods and services in foreign posts relative to their prices in Washington, D.C.

-More information on the rules and stipulations concerning COLAis online.
+More information on the rules and stipulations concerning COLA is available online.

 The “market basket” includes the following categories and their corresponding percentages: